The-Water-Center-at-Penn/CWSRF_Clean_Geocode/README.md

 This Script is Used to Clean and Geocode CWSRF Project Data.
 The repository includes two different scripts.
-One cleans and geocodes the data, while the other aggregated the geocoded project data by location.
+One cleans and geocodes the data (CWSRF_processing.py).
+The other aggregated the geocoded project data by location.